-Annette N. Markham is Co-Director of DERC and Professor of Media and Communication in the College of Design and Social Contexts at RMIT University
+Annette N. Markham is former co-director of DERC and Adjunct Professor of Media and Communication in the College of Design and Social Contexts at RMIT University.

 Professor Markham is internationally recognised for developing epistemological frameworks for rethinking ethics and research methods for digitally-saturated social contexts.
 A long-time member of the internet research community, Annette conducts ethnographic studies and arts-based interventions to critically explore how identity, relationships, and cultural formations are constructed in and influenced by digitally saturated socio-technical contexts.